-Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to their alma mater
+Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to alma mater UCF

 Unique times call for unique ways of conducting traditional ceremonies.

-And maybe there were no two people better to fill the duties of giving a commencement speech in 2020 than members of a family who have overcome some pretty sizeable obstacles to reach some pretty significant heights in their profession — Seahawks Shaquill and Shaquem Griffin.
+And maybe there were no two people better to fill the duties of giving a commencement speech in 2020 than members of a family who have overcome some pretty sizable obstacles to reach some pretty significant heights in their profession — Seahawks Shaquill and Shaquem Griffin.

-The twins on Saturday delivered a roughly eight-minute virtual commencement address to the graduating class at Central Florida in Orlando, their alma mater (each is a 2016 graduate with Bachelor of Arts degrees in Human Communication).
+The twins on Saturday delivered a roughly eight-minute virtual commencement address to the graduating class at Central Florida in Orlando, their alma mater.
+They both graduated from UCF in 2016 with Bachelor of Arts degrees in Human Communication.

 Dressed in “half suits” bearing UCF colors, the two took turns speaking, each saying they didn’t want to read off a piece of paper but instead that they wanted to speak from the heart.